-First home completions are currently predicted for 2022.
+Earliest home completions are currently predicted from 2024.
 When first adopted into the Local Plan it was scheduled to be developed from 2010 with a recommendation that trees should be planted on the site to provide shelter and screening for a new sustainable community.
 Most of the land was planted by 2000.

 About Now: Spring 2022

-2019: September, The Cairngorms National Park Authority has now issued the updated Planning Permission in Principle – it was applied for in February 2017 and approved with conditions in August 2017.
+The Cairngorms National Park Authority issued the updated Planning Permission in Principle in April 2019 – it was applied for in February 2017, approved with conditions in August 2017, issued in April 2019 and is valid until April 2022.